Erasmus+ & SEMP: Informatics

 - Documents submission by the application deadline in mid-January

-- Personal selection interviews from early to mid-February
+- Personal selection interviews from mid-February

 Note on the selection interviews: Not all applicants will be invited to an interview, as we are often able to make a decision based on the documents submitted.
 Whether you are invited to an interview or not, therefore, does not reflect your chances of success with your application.